-Quick perspective shift
+· Quick perspective shift.

-Reframing is the art of expressing an event or concept from a different perspective.
-The coach takes what a client may consider to be a setback or something inconsequential and provides a different - and sometimes radical - perspective shift.
+Reframing is the art of expressing an event or a concept from a different perspective.
+The coach takes what a client may consider a setback or something inconsequential and provides a different-and sometimes radical-perspective shift.

-· Client's original perspective
+• Client's original perspective.

 Reframing is useful when your client just said something that stands out to you as a limiting belief or disempowering perspective.
-Being able to clearly identify the original perspective in your mind helps you flip your client's thinking when using reframing.
-Sometimes you can clearly define the original, limiting perspective, then reframe.
-Other times you can just go straight for reframing.
+Clearly identifying the original perspective in your mind helps you flip your client's thinking when using reframing.
+Sometimes you can clearly define the original, limiting view, then reframe.
+Other times, you can just go straight for reframing.
 It depends on what you think would be most useful for your client.

-· Different twist
+· Different twist.